 The price is also known as the premium.
 The premium is comprised of the stock price as well as strike price, time value and volatility.

 Read our post on the implied volatility formula and it’s meaning to learn the importance of it.
-All of this goes along way in options trading education.
+All of this goes along way in options trading education (try our stock picks free for 14 days).

 Call and put holders, also known as buyers, aren’t obligated to buy or sell.
 You have a choice to exercise your right should you choose to do so.
 This is known as limiting your risk because the most you can lose is the premium of the options contract.